 These aids are particularly helpful for campers who are looking to retrieve their stakes from sand or snow.
 However, they also come in handy when it comes time to assemble or take-down a tent under the veil of darkness.
-I

 Size and Length

-Tent Peg Tips and FAQs
+Tent Peg Tips And FAQs

 Pack extra.
 While most campers aren’t fond of overpacking, extra stakes can be a lifesaver.
-If anything, throw a couple spare shepherd’s hooks into your gear for future camping trips.
+If anything, throw a couple spare shepherd’s hooks into your camping gear for future trips.
 You won’t regret it!

 Adjust the tension of your tent.
-Sometimes campers blame poor tent stability on their stakes when it’s the tension that is to blame.
+Sometimes campers blame poor stability on their stakes when it’s the tension that is to blame.
 Always make sure that each guy line is pulled taut.
 Otherwise, that structure has the potential to turn into a kite.

 The Top Tent Stake Models Reviewed

 The MSR Groundhog is a durable Y-beam option that offers a premium pitch in all terrains.
 These lightweight aluminum stakes are a bright red color, featuring notched tops, reflective pull loops, and tapered ends.
 They come in sets of six.